eBIC for Industry is a recently inaugurated center offering professional cryo-EM services to the global pharmaceutical and biotech industry.

 Step 4: Image specimen

-A specimen’s structural integrity is damaged when exposed to electrons, and typically a total dose of 10 – 30 e-/Å2 can be used before high resolution structural information is lost.
-To prevent specimen damage, low dose imaging procedures are used to navigate to the desired areas and focus the TEM before acquiring images.
+A specimen’s structural integrity is damaged when exposed to electrons, and typically a total dose of 10 – 30 e-/Å2 can be used before high-resolution structural information is lost.
+To prevent specimen damage, low-dose imaging procedures are used to navigate to the desired areas and focus the electron beam before acquiring images.

-The high DQE associated with the K2 Summit electron counting and super-resolution modes, enables you to acquire the highest quality images of delicate biological samples.
-This high image signal to noise ratio allows you to discern water molecules, ions and ligand structures in the 3D particle reconstruction.
-You can further improve image quality by utilizing the dose fractionation feature on the K2 camera, which saves full frames at up to 40 frames per second, to later correct for specimen motion and minimize drift.
+The high DQE associated with Gatan's direct detector electron counting and super-resolution modes enables you to acquire the highest quality images of delicate biological samples.
+This high image signal-to-noise ratio allows you to discern water molecules, ions, and ligand structures in the 3D particle reconstruction.
+You can further improve image quality by utilizing the dose fractionation feature on Gatan's direct detection cameras, which saves full frames at up to 75 frames per second, to later correct for specimen motion and minimize drift.

 Step 5: Analyze and reconstruct

 Once imaged, the Gatan Microscopy Suite® software supports your analysis and export of data into multiple formats.
 Data from Gatan cameras is imported into a wide variety of 3rd party software tools for 3D reconstruction and visualization, including EMAN, Frealign, Relion, and many others.
-The image shows a 3D single-particle reconstruction of 20S proteasome at 2.8 Å resolution.
+The image shows a 3D cryo-EM density of 20S proteasome at 2.8 Å resolution.

 - Scientists reach 2.2 Å using cryo-electron microscopy

 - First 3D single-particle reconstruction of 20S Proteasome at 2.8 Å resolution

 - First ~700 kDa protein structure with D7 symmetry identified at 3.3 Å resolution using cryo-EM